OmegaAOL/cerulean/README.md

 # What's present and what works

 A few menus like the login screen (and its accompanying functions) and the About screen have been finished.
-The main window hasn't been started yet, except for the menu bar, and can be accessed by (for now) pressing "Configure TOTP Authentication" on the login screen.
+The main window hasn't been started yet, except for the menu bar.
 The majority of time I spent on this project was troubleshooting compatibility, mostiy with Windows 98.

 You can login and send a (text) post to Bluesky.